ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-cp4i/mq_cp4i_pot_lab1.md

 	![](./images/pots/mq-cp4i/lab1/image222a.png)

 	Under *Integration Runtimes* your queue manager now shows a *Ready* status, you can now click the hyperlink to open the MQ console for your queue manager.
-The runtime instance shows *mq00-quickstart-cp4i*, but that is not your queue manager name.
-You named it **mq00qs**.
+The runtime instance shows *mqxx-quickstart-cp4i*, but that is not your queue manager name.
+You named it **mqxxqs**.

 	![](./images/pots/mq-cp4i/lab1/image223.png)